Nation of Ishui

 Role: Arts and Music.

 The Uta'Kani constellation embodies creativity, harmony, and cultural expression.
 The Uta'Kani Artisans are the keepers of Ishui’s artistic and musical traditions.
 They craft beautiful works of art, weave magical melodies into their music, and preserve the cultural heritage of the islands.
 Their tribe values creativity, skill, and the ability to evoke emotion through their creations.
-Often, Uta'Kani artisans use what the sea provides in their crafts, collected from the coasts and shores, or with care from reefs and sea life.
-Shells, coral, and glass melted from sand are used to make musical instruments and jewelry.
-Delicate seasilks are made into fine garments, and bioluminescent materials gathered from ocean flora and fauna for various works of art.
+They use what the seas provide, fashioning musical instruments out of conch shells, incorporating bioluminescent algae and seashells in art pieces, crafting coral jewelry, and weaving sea silk garments.

 Kuaqili